 How long do you have to save?

-If you’re looking for a savings option that you can access in the short term, then a Cash ISA could be a good choice.
+If you’re looking for a savings option that you can access quickly, then a Cash ISA could be a good choice.
 They are considered a safe, low-risk savings choice and suitable if you need quick, short-term access to your cash.
 However, Cash ISA interest rates have been low for months now, so your pot is unlikely to grow beyond what you deposit yourself.
 It’s also worth bearing in mind that some Cash ISAs offer a fixed rate.
 This is normally a higher rate of return, but you won’t be able to access your savings for a period of time.

 The Risk Factor

 How Do You Feel About Risk?

-Cash ISAs are considered to be a low-risk option – the likelihood of the value of your savings being reduced is low.
+Cash ISAs are considered to be a low-risk option – the likelihood of the value of your savings being reduced is very low.
 However, the subsequent interest rates that you generally receive with a Cash ISA are also low.
 A Stocks & Shares ISA has a greater potential for growth over the long term than the cash alternative, but not without some risk.
 When investing in a Stocks & Shares ISA, investments can fall as well as rise depending on the performance of the underlying fund that your savings are investing into, so you could potentially get back less than you pay in.
-As a result, you must make sure that you are comfortable with this risk before choosing a Stocks & Shares ISA.
+As a result, you must make sure that you are comfortable with the level of risk before choosing a Stocks & Shares ISA.